 Adobo is a dish with meat and or vegetables simmered in a marinade made of soy sauce, vinegar, garlic, and black peppercorns.
 Although chicken and pork are the most popular, adobo can be made with any meat or seafood with or without vegetables.
 And it’s much different from the Spanish dish with the same name.

-My father often made his chicken adobo recipe using meat with skin and bone intact.
+Most Filipinos make a chicken adobo recipe using meat with skin and bone intact.
 However, I prefer using boneless and skinless chicken in my version because it’s easier to eat.

 Breast meat is used in this recipe, but thigh meat works well too.
 And the darker meat has more fat and less protein which makes it a better choice for those following a keto diet.